What we need to stay well

 Community helps us to feel connected, both to other people and the wider society.
 It is vital for emotional health and wellbeing.
 We are social beings and need to belong to groups in which we feel valued.

 There are many ways people can belong to a community.
 For example; family, work, religion or hobbies.
 Why not think about joining a new group doing something you enjoy?
 There are many groups and activities free to the community in Suffolk.
 These vary from running and exercise, gardening, arts and crafts to walks or just having a cup of tea and a chat.
-To find out more, try searching in Suffolk InfoLink or ask in your local library.
-You may always want to consider volunteering.
-You can find out more about volunteering opportunities on the Volunteer Suffolk website.
+To find out more, try searching in Suffolk InfoLink or see what's happening at your local library.

 Security